michalciurus/michalciurus.github.io/_posts/2016-07-21-RxSwift-for-dummies-#2-Operators.md

 Let's start with something I already mentioned, but didn't really explain: **schedulers**.

-Schedulers are used to easily tell the observables and observers on which threads/queues should they execute, or send notifications.
+Most commonly schedulers are used to easily tell the observables and observers on which threads/queues should they execute, or send notifications.

 The most common operators connected to schedulers you'll use are `observeOn` and `subscribeOn`.